DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 `<min-query-len>` is a variable length, initially set to 256 bytes, and must be a multiple of 64 bytes.

-# Client queries over UDP
+# Client Queries Over UDP

 Client queries sent using UDP must be padded as described in section 3.